 Invokana is used:

-to treat adults with type 2 diabetes.
+to treat adults and children aged 10 years and older with type 2 diabetes.

 This medicine works by increasing the amount of sugar removed from your body in your urine.
 This reduces the amount of sugar in your blood and can help prevent heart disease in patients with type 2 diabetes mellitus (T2DM).
 It also helps to slow down deterioration of kidney function in patients with T2DM by a mechanism beyond blood glucose lowering.